babizera/bot-scrobblador/README.md

 ## Attention

 Remember: Last.fm has a daily limit of 2,800 scrobbles.
-Exceeding this will trigger a “Rate Limit” error, blocking your access to the scrobble API for 24 hours.
+Exceeding this will trigger a “Rate Limit” error, blocking your access to the scrobble API for 24 hours

+## Requirements :

+	•	Python
+	•	A Last.fm API account
+    •	Rich (For the effects console output)
+	•	dotenv (for environment variable management)
+	•	pylast (Last.fm API wrapper)

-## How to Use Bot-Scroblador :
+## How To Use :